quii/learn-go-with-tests/arrays/readme.md

 ### Arrays and their type

 An interesting property of arrays is the size is encoded in its type.
-If you try and pass an `[4]int` into a function that expects `[5]int`, it won't compile.
+If you try to pass an `[4]int` into a function that expects `[5]int`, it won't compile.
 They are different types so it's just the same as trying to pass a `string` into a function that wants an `int`.

 You may be thinking it's quite cumbersome that arrays are fixed length and most of the time you probably won't be using them!

 Go has _slices_ which do not encode the size of the collection and instead can have any size.